jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 # Get and convert metadata of datasets
 This is a collection of Python 3 scripts for getting the metadata of published datasets in a [Dataverse](https://dataverse.org/)-based repository, in the Dataverse JSON format, and writing the metadata to CSV files for analysis, reporting, and metadata improvement.

-If you're interested in getting the metadata of all datasets in many known Dataverse-based repositories, the metadata is already published in dataset in the Harvard Dataverse repository: https://doi.org/10.7910/DVN/DCDKZQ.
+If you're interested in getting the metadata of all datasets in most known Dataverse-based repositories, the metadata is already published in a dataset in the Harvard Dataverse repository: https://doi.org/10.7910/DVN/DCDKZQ.

 ## General
 The scripts can be grouped into three types of scripts: